Food Challenges for the 21st Century

 Time commitment and assessment

-How to apply for the PGCert
+How to apply

 - Curriculum Vitae (CV) containing full details of your experience pertinent to the PgCert Food Challenges for the 21st Century programme.

-- 2 full references
+- Two full references

 Relevant certificates and/or degree transcripts may be included.
 Please note that these requirements differ from those of the MSc programmes within LEC as stated on the general LEC Postgraduate webpages.
 Applications for a February start must be received by 31st December the previous year.